 10 Surprising Facts You Need to Know About Eating at Bulgarian Restaurants

-Numerous Bulgarian restaurants offer the opportunity to taste traditional and regional specialties.
+Bulgarian restaurants offer the opportunity to taste traditional foods and regional specialties and to learn more about Bulgarian culture.

-During our three month-stay in Bulgaria, we observed a few surprising things while eating at restaurants in Bulgaria.
+During our several months-long stay, we observed a few surprising things while eating at restaurants in Bulgaria.

 To make the most of your restaurant experiences in Bulgaria, here are ten surprising facts about eating at Bulgarian restaurants.